Idriss Déby: Personal life

 Déby added "Itno" to his surname in January 2006.
 He was a graduate of Muammar Gaddafi's World Revolutionary Center.

 Déby was polygamous and had four wives by 2018 – Zina Wazouna Ahmed Idriss, Hadja Halimé, Hinda Déby Itno (m.
 2005), and Amani Musa Hila (m.
 2012).
 BBC News has also mentioned a fifth wife named Ali Bouye.
 Déby had at least a dozen children.

 In September 2005, Déby married Hinda (born 1977), who was reputed for her beauty.
 This marriage attracted much attention in Chad, and due to tribal affiliations it was seen by many as a strategic means for Déby to bolster his support while under pressure from rebels.
 Though she was not Déby's oldest or newest wife, Hinda Déby was considered the "First Lady of Chad" due to her influential positions in government and politics.
 Hinda was a member of the Civil Cabinet of the Presidency, serving as Special Secretary.
 The daughter of a top Chadian diplomat, Hinda Déby Itno has dual Chadian and French citizenship.
 She and Déby had five children, all born in Neuilly-sur-Seine, who also hold French nationality.

 On 21 January 2012, Déby married his most recent wife, Amani Musa Hila, a Sudanese national, member of Idriss Déby's Zaghawa tribe, and daughter of Janjaweed militia leader Musa Hilal in Darfur.
 The marriage was seen as a way to strengthen bilateral ties between Chad and Sudan following a 2010 agreement to normalize diplomatic relations.

 On 2 July 2007, Déby's son, Brahim, was found dead aged 27 in the parking garage of his apartment near Paris.
-According to the autopsy report, he had likely been asphyxiated by white powder from a fire extinguisher.
 A murder inquiry was launched by the French police.
-Brahim had been sacked as a presidential advisor the year before, after being convicted of possessing drugs and weapons.
 Blogger Makaila Nguebla attributes the defection of many Chadian government leaders to their indignation over Brahim's conduct: "He is at the root of all the frustration.
 He used to slap government ministers, senior Chadian officials were humiliated by Déby's son."
 In July 2011, four men were convicted of "robbery leading to death without intention to kill" in the case and sentenced to prison sentences of between five and thirteen years.